-\paragraph{Hyperparameters} For all experiments, we train our models 25 epochs with 64 as the batch size.
-To accelerate the training process, we use Adam~\cite{kingma2014adam} as the optimizer.
-We list the detailed hyperparameters for CIFAR10 in the Appendix~\cref{tab:main_hyperparameter}.
-We use the standard settings in adversarial training~\cite{pang2020bag}, with $\epsilon = 8 /255$ in PGD for RGB images and $\epsilon = 0.3$ for grayscale images, and steps in PGD are set to 10 for all experiments.
+For all experiments, we train our models for 25 epochs with 64 as the batch size.
+We also consider different training epochs and our conclusion remains the same as shown later.
+To accelerate the training process, we use Adam~\citep{kingma2014adam} as the optimizer.
+We use the standard settings in adversarial training~\citep{pang2020bag}, with $\epsilon = 8 /255$ in PGD for RGB images and $\epsilon = 0.3$ for grayscale images, and steps in PGD are set to 10 for all experiments.
+We list the detailed hyperparameters in the Appendix~\cref{tab:main_hyperparameter}.